ppy/osu-wiki/news/2025/2025-09-12-the-state-of-ranked-results.md

 Lastly, we got a lighter topic to cover: the amount of Ranked maps getting ranked every day.
 Following similar trends with the previous graphs, osu!taiko, osu!catch, and osu!mania players seem to be on the same page for the most part, with a substantial amount of users claiming that the number of Ranked maps is too low.
 If anything, they seem to be in favour of getting a higher number of maps, with osu!catch players taking the lead by quite the margin!
 Despite that, the majority of users across all modes remained neutral towards the question, not taking any sides.

 osu! is yet again the outlier here.
-Being the only game mode whose [beatmap ranking queue](/wiki/beatmap_ranking_procedure/ranking_queue) is almost always full, when compared to other modes they had one of the highest percentages of users claiming that the amount of maps being ranked every day was too high with a **7% of users** siding with that claim.
-Only **18% of osu! players** claimed that the amount was too low.
+Being the only game mode where the [beatmap ranking queue](/wiki/beatmap_ranking_procedure/ranking_queue) is almost always full, when compared to other modes they had the highest percentage of users claiming that the amount of maps being ranked every day is too high, as well as the lowest percentage of people who thought the amount is too low.

-However, the remaining 75% of players either believe that the current amount of maps is of their liking (**26%**), or remain neutral to the amount of maps being ranked altogether (**49%**).
+However, the remaining 75% of players (of all game modes) either believe that the current amount of maps is of their liking (**26%**), or remain neutral to the amount of maps being ranked altogether (**49%**).

-What caught our attention the most out of these numbers (particularly in osu!) was the difference in written opinions across different forum posts, comments, and discussions, and the poll's results.
-While there was a very vocal group of people who claimed that the high amount of maps being ranked was harming the section, some respondents felt like this was not an issue whatsoever.
+What caught our attention the most out of these numbers (particularly in osu!) was the difference between written opinions across different forum posts, comments, and discussions, and the poll's results.
+While there was a very vocal group of people who claimed that the high amount of maps being ranked was harming the Ranked section, most of the non-neutral responses indicate that the amount of maps is either good as is or too low.

 ## Glossing over the comments